 Step 1: Wash your face with a cleanser.

 Step 2: Apply a small amount of the chemical exfoliant all over your face and neck.
+Avoid areas around the eyes and the mouth.

 Step 3: Let it get completely absorbed into the skin.
 Use your fingers to gently massage your face in circular movements.